-Ask your child to sing the songs she has been learning at school.
-It will help her to practice and will be a treat for you, too!
+Ask your child to sing the songs he has been learning at school.
+It will help him to practice and will be a treat for you, too!

 This May, all Challenger students in grades 1–8 will showcase their creativity, problem-solving, and programming skills in computer projects that will be displayed during the weeks of Spring Programs.

 Students will design and complete their projects during computer class.
 The projects will fulfill specific requirements and challenge students to use their independence and the logical and creative skills they have acquired over the course of the year.